PBIS in the Classroom

 - Exemplar from the Field

 When PBIS is implemented in the classroom, it may be referred to as classroom PBIS, positive classroom behavior support (PCBS), positive and proactive classroom management, or a variety of other synonyms.
+The same critical features (practices, data, and systems) come together to promote desired outcomes for students and educators in the classroom.

 PBIS Technical Brief on Systems to Support Teachers' Implementation of Positive Classroom Behavior Support